dotnet/docs/docs/standard/security/cryptographic-services.md

 - <xref:System.Security.Cryptography.RSA>

-- <xref:System.Security.Cryptography.DSA>

 - <xref:System.Security.Cryptography.ECDsa>

 - <xref:System.Security.Cryptography.ECDiffieHellman>

+- <xref:System.Security.Cryptography.DSA>

 RSA allows both encryption and signing, but DSA can be used only for signing.
-For signing, DSA is not as secure as RSA and we recommend RSA.
+DSA is not as secure as RSA, and we recommend RSA.
 Diffie-Hellman can be used only for key generation.
 In general, public-key algorithms are more limited in their uses than private-key algorithms.

 ## Digital Signatures